 Community Grants Investment Plan

-This Community Grants Program will support projects aimed at reducing the impacts of operating a major seaport near homes, schools, and parks.
-The CGP will fund projects outside the Harbor District, in the neighborhoods and corridors where these impacts are most acutely felt.
+This Community Grants Program invests in community projects outside the Harbor District to minimize port impacts related to air, noise, water, and traffic.
+The CGP prioritizes projects in the neighborhoods and corridors where these impacts are most acutely felt.
 It builds upon the success of the Port’s previous mitigation grant programs, and provides additional funding for community programs and capital projects with long-lasting neighborhood benefits.

 The Community Grants Investment Plan provides guidance for spending mitigation funds in order to most effectively address community impacts while conforming to a state requirement that stringently governs the use of Port dollars.
 The Investment Plan is the driving document behind the Community Grants Program.
 Read the Community Grants Investment Plan.